 Monoclonal Antibody Analysis by Microfluidic Modulation Spectroscopy in a Complex Formulation Buffer (1 to 150 mg/mL)

-- In this App, a native monoclonal antibody was measured by MMS in a complex buffer formulation at concentrations ranging from 1 to 150 mg/mL
+- A native monoclonal antibody was measured by MMS in a complex buffer formulation at concentrations ranging from 1 to 150 mg/mL

-- Allows the use of simpler detectors without the need for liquid nitrogen cooling
+- The use of simpler detectors without the need for liquid nitrogen cooling

-- Automatically introduces the sample protein solution and a matching reference buffer stream into a microfluidic flow cell
+- Demonstration of how MMS automatically introduces the sample protein solution and a matching reference buffer stream into a microfluidic flow cell

-- Modulates two fluids rapidly across the Quantum Cascade Laser beam path, producing nearly drift-free background compensated measurements
+- How MMS modulates two fluids rapidly across the Quantum Cascade Laser beam path, producing nearly drift-free background compensated measurements